Finland at the 2016 Summer Paralympics: Sailing

 One pathway for qualifying for Rio involved having a boat have top seven finish at the 2015 Combined World Championships in a medal event where the country had nor already qualified through via the 2014 IFDS Sailing World Championships.
-Finland qualified for the 2016 Games under this criteria in the 2.4m event with a thirteenth-place finish overall and the third country who had not qualified via the 2014 Championships.
+Finland qualified for the 2016 Games under this criterion in the 2.4m event with a thirteenth-place finish overall and the third country who had not qualified via the 2014 Championships.
 The boat was crewed by Niko Salomaa.